-It is both difficult and necessary to counter the rationalist mode of speaking that dominates Christian theology, propelled mainly by Western traditions that prize reason and intellectualism as superior forms of knowing.
-Fortunately, poetic theology (or theopoetics), narrative theology, and aesthetic theology are thriving fields that include many voices—male and female—celebrating the affective, imagistic, and non-rational aspects of religious God-talk.
-But even apart from considerations of current trends within “formal” theological disciplines, women of faith have been writing poetry as an expression of their theological convictions for many years.
-In honor of #SeptWomenPoets, here are five female poets for whom faith, religion, and spirituality are central themes in their art.
+It’s both difficult and necessary to counter the rationalist mode of speaking (and thinking, for that matter) that has dominated Christian theology for centuries, especially within Western traditions that prize reason and intellectualism as superior forms of knowing.
+These associations feel so hard-baked that it might seem strange to approach theology from a primarily artistic or creative perspective, even given that the bible itself is replete with narrative, poetry, and story, and indeed are the chosen mediums through which God has often delivered his revelations to humanity.
+Fortunately, narrative theology, theopoetics, and aesthetic theology are thriving academic fields that include many voices—male and female—celebrating the affective, imagistic, and non-rational aspects of religious God-talk.
+But even apart from considerations of current trends within more formal theological disciplines, women of faith have been writing poetry as an expression of their spirituality and theological convictions for many years.
+It’s something I try to call attention to whenever the opportunity arises, so in honor of #SeptWomenPoets, here are five female poets for whom faith, religion, and spirituality are central themes in their art.

 1. Denise Levertov